 Seventeen journalists from across the country have been awarded funding in the winter 2016 round.
 A total of 32 project proposals were received and the funding awarded to the successful applicants is in excess of €52,000.

 Details of the successful applicants to the winter 2016 round of the main scheme are as follows:

-- Rosita Boland has been awarded funding to travel to Laos to report on the ongoing efforts to clear the unexploded ordnance dropped on the country by the US during the Vietnam War.
+- Rosita Boland and Brenda Fitzsimons have been awarded funding to travel to Laos to report on the ongoing efforts to clear the unexploded ordnance dropped on the country by the US during the Vietnam War.
 Rosita’s project will include a visit to COPE, an NGO that makes artificial limbs for those who have lost arms and legs to landmines, as well as an investigation into where the $90 million of funding declared by President Barack Obama in September 2016 to help clear the ordnance is being directed.
-Her work will be published in The Irish Times.
+Their work will be published in The Irish Times.

 - Kait Bolongaro has been awarded funding to travel to Vietnam to report on child labour issues and the importance of protecting children’s rights.
 Over the past three decades, Vietnam has enjoyed one of the fastest GDP growths per capita in the world.
 Despite this, forced child labour remains a major issue in the country with children as young as 11 being targeted by traffickers and forced to work for little or no pay.
 Kait’s report will focus on the human cost of child labour while also aiming to shed light on how international trade laws impact those living and working in the country.
 Her work will be published in The Irish Times.